saraparveen26/Sales-Volume-Forecasting/README.md

 ![image](Images/SARIMAX/model_optimization_attempt.PNG)

 We tried running the model on Databricks but had trouble creating one of the charts due to formatting errors.
-So we have used Jupyter Notebook primarily for running the model and creating the charts which can be accessed in [Notebook_Jupyter](Notebook_Jupyter/) folder.
+So we have used Jupyter Notebook primarily for running the model and creating the charts.
+The two attempts in Jupyter Notebook for model optimization can be accessed in [Notebook_Jupyter](Notebook_Jupyter/) folder.
 The attempt to run it on Databricks can be accessed in [Notebooks_Databricks](Notebooks_Databricks/) folder.

 ## Data Model Results